 Ice sheets and glaciers.
 Antarctica is, hands down, the worst place in the world to collect data, and Greenland isn't far behind.
 Yet we need to know how fast these ice sheets are melting to understand rate and variations of sea level rise around the world.
 Scientists studying the cryosphere were among the first to start working with GRACE data to extract the information they needed.
 Ice losses from Greenland and Antarctica (pdf, 400KB) were dramatically larger than previously estimated using estimates of the changing height of the ice sheets and other types of data.
 Since GRACE launched, its measurements show Greenland has been losing about 280 gigatons of ice per year on average, and Antarctica a bit under 120 gigatons a year.
 GFZ's scientists Ingo Sasgen (now at the Alfred-Wegener-Institute in Bremerhaven) and Henryk Dobslaw where moreover able to relate interannual variations in snow fall and thus mass accumulation at the Antarctic Peninsula as monitored by GRACE to the strength of an atmospheric low pressure system situated over the Amundsen Sea.
 Since that low pressure system itself is particularly strong during tropical La Nina conditions, the GRACE data allowed for the first time to quantify the effectiveness of an atmospheric teleconnection process that links the tropical climate even to very remote and rather isolated regions as Antarctica.
 There are indications that both melt rates are increasing.

 But also for inland glaciers, GRACE provides large-scale evidence for the rapid ice mass loss in many mountain areas worldwide, putting at risk the long-term water supply in their forelands.
 For Central Asia, an international research team led by the GFZ researchers Daniel Farinotti and Andreas Güntner estimated from GRACE data that currently the Tien Shan is loosing ice at a pace that is roughly twice the annual water consumption of entire Germany.
 Combining this with glaciological modelling, they estimate that half of the total glacier ice volume present in the Tien Shan today could be lost by the 2050s.
-See here for the press release in English.
+No linkhandler TypoScript configuration found for key tt_news...

 Ocean Dynamics.
 The sea level is rising as ice melts and as seawater warms and expands.
 Scientists have a very precise, continuous measurement of the height of the sea level worldwide beginning 1992 with the NASA-French Topex-Poseidon mission and continuing through the Jason series of missions.
 The altimeter sea level measurements, however, see only the full effect of ocean height changes due to both, the ocean temperature and added water through ice melt and land runoff.
 To get an in-depth view of what processes are behind these changes, scientists need to look at the causes: is the ocean mainly getting warmer or is there more water added to the oceans?
 With GRACE, we are able to distinguish between water mass redistribution and temperatures changes.
 Inga Bergmann from GFZ demonstrated that GRACE is able to monitor the time-variations of water mass transport in the Antarctic Circumpolar Current down to even sub-monthly periods, thereby providing a much better large-scale view on the dynamics of the strongest oceanic current on Earth than previously available from oceanographic in situ data.